 These resources will not replace your EA exam prep.
-You should still find the right Enrolled Agent review course for you so that you have everything you need to pass.
-However, you can use these materials to learn more about the exam and inform your review course decision.
+You should still find the right Enrolled Agent review course so that you have everything you need to pass.
+However, you can use these materials to learn more about the exam and make an informed decision about which course is right for you.
 We’ll explain the components and uses of these materials so you can make the most of them.

 This free Enrolled Agent study guide helps you plan for success by outlining the process of applying for, preparing for, and passing the exam.
 It will take you from Day One to Exam Day, so read it throughout your entire exam journey.

 When you’re ready to experience our adaptive EA review, sign up for the free Gleim EA course demo.
 It grants unlimited access to one exam topic from our Premium EA Review.
 As soon as you log in, our SmartAdapt™ technology starts assessing your strengths and weaknesses with a quick study session.
 SmartAdapt then recommends a personalized path toward mastering each of your troublesome exam topics.
 Our comprehensive content outlines, video lectures, and audio lectures join forces with the largest test bank on the market to prepare you for every type of exam question.
 With this eye-opening glimpse into the best adaptive exam prep available, you’ll see for yourself why Gleim EA is the most widely used Enrolled Agent Review course on the market.